ember-learn/guides-source/guides/release/testing/acceptance.md

 ## Debugging Your Tests

-During the development of you tests or when you refactor you application's code, the execution of your tests may fail.
+During the development of your tests or when you refactor you application's code, the execution of your tests may fail.
 In order to help you understand why, [`pauseTest()`](https://github.com/emberjs/ember-test-helpers/blob/master/API.md#pausetest) and [`resumeTest()`](https://github.com/emberjs/ember-test-helpers/blob/master/API.md#resumetest) can help you.

 To try them out, do the following steps: